christophergandrud/coreSim/README.md

 Version: 0.1.0 [![Build Status](https://travis-ci.org/christophergandrud/coreSim.svg?branch=master)](https://travis-ci.org/christophergandrud/coreSim)
 [![codecov.io](https://codecov.io/github/christophergandrud/coreSim/coverage.svg?branch=master)](https://codecov.io/github/christophergandrud/coreSim?branch=master)

 > Core functionality for simulating quantities of interest from generalised linear models.

-## Purpose
+# Purpose

 Using simulations to find quantities of interest and associated uncertainty can be an effective way of showing substantively meaningful results from generalised linear models (GLM).

-This R package provides core functions that can serve as the backbone to other packages for finding and plotting simulated quantities of interest from GLMs.
+This R package provides core functions that can serve as the **backbone** to other packages for finding and plotting simulated quantities of interest from GLMs.

+# Motivation

+**coreSim** aims to solve a number of issues that arose in prior implementations of the simulation approach to showing GLM results.
+The main previous implementation in R is the **Zelig** package.
+This package has tried to be "Everyone's statistical software".
+However, paradoxically, its attempt to be everything to everyone has led to less flexibility for new use cases.
+Maintaining such a large project over time has led to (in my experience) frequent code breaks.
+The Zelig 'API' has changed considerably over time in often undocumented ways.
+Changes to its many dependencies also undermines its reliability.

+**coreSim** aims to overcome these issue with a focus on *simplicity*.
+It tries to:

+- Do a few things really well.

+- Have as few dependencies as possible.
+Only import packages if they make significant performance improvements over what is available in base R.

+- Return simple `data.frame` output.

+- Have informative error messages that are easy for users to understand.

+Additionally, **coreSim** is aiming for very high reliability.
+Simplicity helps with this, so does aiming for 100% code test coverage.

+These characteristics allow **coreSim** to form the backbone of many specific and unanticipated implementations of the simulation approach.

-## Steps
+# Steps

 1. Estimate your model using whatever GLM model fitting function you like (note: I've only tested `lm`, `glm`, and `survival`).